jamriska/braceless/README.md

 # Braceless C++

-Braceless C++ lets you write C++ using indentation instead of braces.
-It transpiles to standard C++ and comes with wrappers for Clang, GCC and MSVC.
-It is backwards compatible with regular C++ and you can freely mix indentation and braces in the same source file.
+Braceless C++ is a dialect of C++ that uses Python-style indentation instead of braces.

+It compiles to standard C++ and comes with wrappers for Clang, GCC, and MSVC.
+Since you can mix indentation and braces freely in the same file, you can adopt the braceless style one function at a time.
 Trailing semicolons and parentheses in control structures are optional.

 <table>
 <tr>